-1. In this gospel we can see how God takes care of his people.
+- 1. In this gospel we can see how God takes care of his people.
 We can read the feeding in two ways.
 On the one hand, we can simply take it as a miraculous event, pointing to the divine origins of Jesus.
 On the other hand, we can see that once the disciples began to share the little food they had with those around, it triggered a similar movement among the crowd, many of whom had actually brought some food with them.
 When everyone shared, everyone had enough.
 A picture of the kind of society the Church should stand for.
-Is this how you be and experience Church?

-- 2. Where in my life are there opportunities to "share my food" so others will have enough? - 3.
+Is this how you be and experience Church? - 2.
+Where in my life are there opportunities to "share my food" so others will have enough? - 3.
+As Philip runs some calculations and Simon takes stock of what is to hand, Jesus sees what is in their hearts.
+With Jesus, I review some of the decisions I have made recently, allowing him to notice what motivated me, speaking to him about what my heart has been seeking.
+Have I been like Philip, overthinking?
+Or like Simon, planning what I might do? - 4.
 When Jesus saw the crowd, he recognised their need and reached out to them.
 Who has been a Jesus person for you, someone who recognised your need and reached out to you?
-For whom have you been a Jesus person? - 4.
-When the disciples became aware of the problem they wanted to send the crowd away but Jesus told them "You give them something to eat".
-They thought what they had was insufficient, but Jesus used the little they had to feed the crowd.
-When we give the little, we have to a situation the results are often beyond our expectations.
-Have you had this experience? - 5.
+For whom have you been a Jesus person? - 5.
+From what seemed meagre and inadequate resources many were fed.
+When have you found that when you gratefully use what little resources you have the results are beyond your expectations? - 6.
 "Lord, it is an extraordinary thing: if we complain about the little we have, we never have enough; but if we take what we have, raise our eyes to heaven, and say the blessing over it, we have as much as we want, and even twelve baskets of scraps of leftovers."
 Michel de Verteuil